 Every two years the Office team revises the in-store and online printed collateral.
-They take the time to look at all the different assets and challenge how they can be improved.
-They asked our agency to help with this process.
+They take the time to look at all the different assets and challenge their status quo.
+The team asked our agency to help with this improvement process.
 The provided research indicated that most customers are confused between the perpetual and subscription options.
 The layout of the existing collateral was reported as hard to decipher and leave customers confused as to what SKU they should purchase.
 Research has shown that more than 60% of buyers purchase an incorrect Office product.

 Re-think the in-store and online assets to best support customer journey as well as improve the level of customer understanding of the different options they have.
 Reduce the number of mistakes at the point of purchase.